Maurice Wilson: Solo flight to India

 Wilson planned to depart for Tibet in April 1933, but was delayed when he crashed Ever Wrest in a field near Bradford.
 He was unhurt, but the crash caused damage to the plane which would take three weeks to repair and added significantly to the press attention he was receiving.
 It also attracted the attention of the Air Ministry, which forbade him from making his flight.

 Ignoring the Air Ministry's ban, Wilson finally set off on 21 May and remarkably, and in spite of the best efforts of the British government, he succeeded in reaching India two weeks later.
 On his arrival in Cairo his permission to fly over Persia had been withdrawn.
 Undeterred, he flew on to Bahrain, where he was refused permission to refuel on the orders of the British consulate, which explained as all the easterly airstrips within his aircraft's range were in Persia, he could not be allowed to continue.

 Wilson was allowed to refuel when he agreed to retrace his route and return to Britain, but once airborne he turned his plane towards India.
 The airstrip at Gwadar, the most westerly in India, was not actually within his aircraft's range, but almost precisely at its limit; after nine hours in the air Wilson arrived with his fuel gauge reading zero.
 Having arrived safely in India he continued across the country, but his flight ended in Lalbalu when the authorities reiterated that he would not be allowed to fly over Nepal and impounded his plane to prevent him from trying.

 Journey across India to Tibet

 After trying and failing to get permission to enter Tibet on foot, Wilson spent the winter in Darjeeling fasting and planning an illicit journey to the base of Everest.
-By chance he met three Sherpas; Tewang, Rinzing and Tsering, all of whom had worked as porters on the 1933 Everest expedition led by Hugh Ruttledge, and who were willing to accompany him.
+Whilst in Darjeeling he met Karma Paul and talked with about his plans.
+Although Karma Paul initially agreed to accompany Wilson to a base camp in Tibet, "as they grew better acquainted a mutual distrust and dislike built up which finally dissolved the partnership".
+Then, by chance he met three Sherpas: Tewang, Rinzing and Tsering, all of whom had worked as porters on the 1933 Everest expedition led by Hugh Ruttledge, and who were willing to accompany him.

 On 21 March 1934, Wilson and his three companions slipped out of Darjeeling disguised as Buddhist monks.
 Wilson pretended to be deaf and dumb and in weak health to avoid suspicion.
 They reached the Rongbuk Monastery on 14 April, where he was warmly received and given access to the equipment left behind by Ruttledge's expedition.
 However, he stayed only two days before setting off alone for Everest itself.